-The Center for Advanced Spatial Technologies (CAST) and the Department of Anthropology at the University of Arkansas are pleased to announce the Digital Institute for Archaeology.
-The program, supported by a grant from the National Endowment for the Humanities, is designed to provide junior scholars in archaeology with the training needed to integrate advanced geospatial technologies into their research and teaching endeavors.
-Fellows will receive semester-long residential fellowships at the University of Arkansas during which time they will enroll in three specialized courses in geospatial technologies and pursue independent research projects with the assistance of CAST faculty, staff and facilities.
-Fellows will also benefit from colloquia focused on archaeological applications of geospatial technologies, regular meetings to discuss independent projects, and short practicum courses offered by CAST staff and visiting speakers.
-Following their residence at the University of Arkansas, fellows will be offered a position on one of CAST’s numerous archaeological field projects around the world.
+The Center for Advanced Spatial Technologies (CAST) and the Department of Anthropology at the University of Arkansas hosted the Digital Institute for Archaeology during 2010-2011 and 2011-2012.
+The program, supported by a grant from the National Endowment for the Humanities, wass designed to provide junior scholars in archaeology with the training needed to integrate advanced geospatial technologies into their research and teaching endeavors.
+Fellows will received semester-long residential fellowships at the University of Arkansas during which time they enrolled in three specialized courses in geospatial technologies and pursued independent research projects with the assistance of CAST faculty, staff and facilities.
+Fellows also attended colloquia focused on archaeological applications of geospatial technologies, regular meetings to discuss independent projects, and short practicum courses offered by CAST staff and visiting speakers.
+Following their residence at the University of Arkansas, fellows were offered a position on one of CAST’s numerous archaeological field projects around the world.

 The Digital Institute for Archaeology is based at the Center for Advanced Spatial Technologies (CAST) at the University of Arkansas, one of the world’s leading research and education centers for geospatial analysis, remote sensing, digital photogrammetry, three-dimensional scanning and visualization, and spatial modeling.
 CAST is a multi-disciplinary organization, uniting scholars and students from colleges and departments across campus in the common goal of making geospatial technologies available to a wide variety of researchers and to furthering the field through basic and applied research.
 CAST is actively engaged in many different research enterprises with multiple grants totaling more than $1 million annually, enabling the organization to support twenty-two full time staff members.
 In 2007, CAST moved into the new JB Hunt Center for Academic Excellence, an 110,000 sq ft state-of-the-art facility housing the main offices, classrooms and research labs, as well as student computer labs.